SAP-samples/teched2024-developer-keynote/README.md

 Hear from the developer advocates for a quick injection of news, recaps, and deep-dive demos covering various announcements from the event as well as other fun stuff.

-## Overview

-This session introduces attendees to...

-## Requirements

-The requirements to follow the exercises in this repository are...

 ## Topics

 ### JavaScript SDK & SAP Gen AI Hub